markjprice/cs9dotnet5-extras/README.md

 # Extra materials to support my book

+As well as the primary [GitHub repository for my book](https://github.com/markjprice/cs9dotnet5), I have created this repo to add extra materials.

 ## C# 9 and .NET 5 - Modern Cross-Platform Development
 Slide decks for teachers using the book, supporting topics related to the book, and early drafts of topics for future editions.

 ## [Slide Decks](/slide-decks/README.md)
-I plan to create Powerpoint slide decks for each chapter that can be used in the classroom or delivered remotely online.
+I plan to create PowerPoint slide decks for each chapter that can be used in the classroom or delivered remotely online.

 ## [Using Microsoft Visual Studio 2019 on Windows](/vs2019-windows/README.md)
 Some people are not ready to embrace cross-platform development using Visual Studio Code.
-The unfamiliar is scary.

 In this article, I show:
 - How to install Microsoft Visual Studio 2019 on Windows